-However, Juspay claimed that the data breach did not contain a great deal of sensitive and transactional data and mostly contained masked card data displayed on merchant websites; cybersecurity officials sparked worries about the need for tighter data protection laws in the country to prevent such breaches, as well as to ensure that news about such attacks is transmitted to the relevant authorities on time.
+However, Juspay claimed that the data breach did not contain a great deal of sensitive and transactional data and mostly contained masked card data displayed on merchant websites; cybersecurity officials sparked worries about the need for tighter data protection laws in the country to prevent such software engineering failures and attempt to breaches, while ensuring that news about such attacks is transmitted to the relevant authorities on time.

 Yahoo Confirmation on Massive Data Breach

 It is one of the recent software failures confirmed by Yahoo itself on September 22, 2016.
 Yahoo claimed that a copy of specific user account information was stolen from the organization’s network.
 The account information may have involved email addresses, names, dates of birth, telephone numbers, hashed passwords, and in most cases, unencrypted and encrypted security questions and answers.
 The investigation proposed that stolen information didn’t contain payment card data, unprotected passwords, and bank account information.
 Yahoo believes that information associated with about 500 million user accounts was stolen.